Eaton to the Cut, Kayak Trail Eaton to the Cut, Kayak Trail

 Learn moreAbout Eaton to the Cut, Kayak Trail

-Paddle directly to the cut, around 1.5km, and land on a small beach inside the north side.
-There is a grassy camping area with BBQ's here, accessable only by boat.
+To the west you will see the Bunbury Cut, a rock wall lined channel linking the inlet to the sea.
+Paddle directly towards the cut, around 1.5km, and land on a small beach on the northern side.
+This is part of the Leschenault Conservation Peninsula Conservation Park.
+There is a camping area here, accessable only by boat or walking from Belvedere campground.
 Kangaroos abound.

 If camping overnight you will need to be self sufficient as there is no drinking water or toilets provided.
 There is no need to book and most likely you will have the place to yourself.